 Clinical Law Courses

 The Law School offers several clinical courses allowing students, under the close supervision of faculty, to represent clients who present business-related issues.
-Students not only gain valuable negotiation and advocacy skills, but also learn to draft legal documents and research complex business law issues.
+Students gain valuable negotiation and advocacy skills, and learn to draft legal documents and research complex business law issues.

 Student attorneys in the Low-Income Taxpayer Clinic represent low-income individuals who have disputes with the Internal Revenue Service, and assist them with matters before the IRS and the U.S. Tax Court.